 Finally horse-riding is available on their private concession.
 Several options are available depending on your ability from beginners (1 hour) to intermediate to experienced 3 hours to a full day).
 You can even combine a horse safari with a visit to the local village.
 Horse-riding is an additional charge.

 Imvelo’s ethos is to enrich the lives of those who live around us as well as our guests.
 Camelthorn is actually been built on community land only a few minutes from the park gates, so the community benefits from the lodge both in the form of a concession lease but also active support of the local community schools and teachers.
 Another very popular optional activity at Camelthorn is to spend some time at the local school, walking to school with the kids, teaching them about your country, meeting the teachers and learning about the challenges.
 You can also take part in the school feeding project if you wish.

 Their spa treatments also empower the community through providing jobs in tourism .
 Their beauty therapists have been hand-picked and trained from the community area.
 They provide in-room spa treatments.

 Getting to Camelthorn lodge is also part of the adventure.
 You can choose between a light charter flight, a road transfer or a combined road/train transfer on Imvelo’s unique rail carriage from Hwange main camp.

-Forest Villa - Double Room - Price per person from: R 7 896Large bedroom with overhead fans and fireplace, large glass sliding doors, mini bar and en-suite lounge, with a king-sized bed, en-suite bathroom with bath in front of picture window, shower, double basin and toilet, outdoor maisonette via spiral stairway provides an outdoor deck/roof with hammocks ideal for a siesta, private dining or a night ‘under the stars’
+Forest Villa - Double or Twin Room - Price per person from: $ 625Large bedroom with overhead fans and fireplace, large glass sliding doors, mini bar and en-suite lounge, with a king-sized bed, en-suite bathroom with bath in front of picture window, shower, double basin and toilet, outdoor maisonette via spiral stairway provides an outdoor deck/roof with hammocks ideal for a siesta, private dining or a night ‘under the stars’